mirandaday16/mediabias/README.md

 - Possible replacement for HuffPost: The Atlantic (more center-left compared to HuffPo and NYT, media seems to have alt text/caption/both based on cursory search).
     - Related: rating of overall bias of online news outlets: https://www.allsides.com/media-bias/media-bias-ratings
+- Created updated .txt and .csv files containing article media metadata. .csv file will be especially useful in visualization/comparison.
+Can possibly also be expanded to include annotation notes.
+    - Note: The articles in both files are now sorted by file name, so articles on the same topic will be next to each other

 ---